lhjwork/letter-bmad-method/docs/brief.md

 ## Executive Summary

-Letter📝 is an emotional communication service designed to bring back the personal touch of handwritten correspondence in a digital format.
-It allows users to compose and send beautifully styled digital letters for free, supported by an innovative advertising model where brand logos are integrated into the design of digital "stamps."
-The primary problem it solves is the impersonal nature of modern digital communication, offering a more thoughtful and emotionally resonant alternative to emails and instant messages.
-The target market includes millennials and Gen Z who value authentic expression, as well as anyone looking to send a meaningful message without the cost and hassle of physical mail.
-The key value proposition is offering a unique, heartfelt communication experience at no cost to the user, funded by non-intrusive advertising.
+Letter📝 is an emotional communication service that bridges the digital-to-physical gap by allowing users to compose letters online which are then printed and shipped as physical mail.
+For its initial Version 0, the service will focus on a curated, high-touch experience that includes an administrator review of every letter to ensure quality and deliverability.
+This approach tackles the impersonal nature of modern digital communication by reviving the cherished tradition of receiving a physical letter.
+The target market is anyone seeking to send a truly meaningful message for a special occasion.
+The key value proposition for V0 is to test the logistics of the physical delivery process and gather essential customer data, while deliberately deferring user account management.

 ## Problem Statement